 The rise and pitfalls of 'smart drugs'

 There is mounting anecdotal evidence to suggest the use of 'smart drugs' is increasing, particularly amongst young people such as students.
-Whether it is the Everest that is a university student's dissertation or exams, A-Levels, or GCSEs, there is always the temptation to drag that little bit more out of a study session, to stay awake that little bit longer to get a bit more work done.
+Whether it is the Everest that is a university student's dissertation or exams, A-Levels, or GCSEs, there is always the temptation to drag that little bit more out of a study session, or to stay awake that little bit longer to get a bit more work done.
 But there's only so much the human body can do.

 What are 'smart drugs'?

 'Smart drugs' supposedly boost cognitive function, memory and logical capability, and increase concentration.
-This then enables a person to study for longer periods and to retain more information, explaining the popularity of such supplements amongst students.
+This then enables a person to study for longer periods of time and to retain more information, explaining the popularity of such supplements amongst students.

 Another thing to consider is the lack of research evidence, particularly for long-term effects.
 There is a danger inherent in the usage of any drugs, and it is irresponsible to take anything without the advice of a doctor or pharmacist.